jessepav/lacygoill-wiki-backup/floating_point.md

                 = -100

 ##
-## Using an 8-bit format, show how the computer calculate
+## Using an 8-bit format, show how the computer calculates
 ### `50 + (—100)`?

      50  = (00110010)₂